At some point, the novelty of a new baby wears off.

 - “Isn’t this going to emotionally scar her?”
 No. You will get plenty of opportunities to mess up your kid over the next 18 years.
 Teaching her to sleep is not one.

 - “But I do not mind waking up and feeding her.”
 Great.
 Continue what you are currently doing.
 However, realize that, once again, sleep is training.
-If you wait nine months to remove the reward, understand that there has been nine months of training that you will have to overcome.
-Also realize that as she gets older she will be able to do things that make training much harder, such as climbing out of the crib and opening doors.
+If you wait nine months to remove the reward, understand that there have been nine months of training that you will have to overcome.
+Also, realize that as she gets older she will be able to do things that make training much harder, such as climbing out of the crib and opening doors.

 - “How long do I let her cry?”
 However long it takes.